 \subsection{Hyperparameters of N$\text{A}^\text{2}$Q}

-In this paper, we use a recurrent style local Q-network with its default hyperparameters, specifically, the individual Q-function $Q_i(\tau_i, u_i)$ contains a GRU layer with a 64-dimensional hidden state and a ReLU activation layer.
+In this paper, we utilize a recurrent style local Q-network with its default hyperparameters, specifically, the individual Q-function $Q_i(\tau_i, u_i)$ contains a GRU layer with a 64-dimensional hidden state and a ReLU activation layer.
 The optimization for individual Q-functions is conducted using RMSprop with weight decay and a learning rate of 0.0005.
-For the generative model $G_{\omega}$, both encoder and decoder set two fully connected layers with a 32-dimensional hidden state, optimizing the learnable parameters by Adam with a learning rate of 0.0005, and the default set the weight $\beta$ of loss to 0.1.
-In the mixing network, we use a small dimensional MLP for each shape function $f_k$ in order-1 and order-2, whose details are shown in \textit{Table~\ref{bibdasdadfafaid}}.
-Finally, for attention, we set the hidden layer size to 64 for $\boldsymbol{w}_s$ and $\boldsymbol{w}_z$.
+Regarding the generative model $G_{\omega}$, both encoder and decoder are comprised of two fully connected layers with a 32-dimensional hidden state, optimizing the learnable parameters by Adam with a learning rate of 0.0005.
+Additionally, we set the weight $\beta$ of the loss to 0.1.
+In the mixing network, we employ a small dimensional MLP for each shape function $f_k$ in order-1 and order-2, whose details are shown in \textit{Table~\ref{bibdasdadfafaid}}.
+Finally, for the attention mechanism, we set the hidden layer size to 64 for $\boldsymbol{w}_s$ and $\boldsymbol{w}_z$.